tanjilak/waterquality_app/README.md

 # Smart Water Quality Monitoring App

 This is a real time water quality tracking application.
 It can connect to a database that has real time water data stored inside.
+This was completed for a 2021-2022 Capstone course.

 ## Table of contents